sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

     !![Trust configuration](6.1_Trust_configuration.png)

  2. Enter the user's e-mail address and click on **Show Assignments** to see the role collections that are currently assigned to this user.
 Then click **Assign Role Collection** and select relevant roles based on the activated capability.
->**IMPORTANT**: For this starer scenario to work, assign the role collections only for *Cloud Integration* capability.
+>**IMPORTANT**: For this starter scenario to work, assign the role collections only for *Cloud Integration* capability.

     !![Role Collections](6.2_RoleCollections.png)